 Contemporary digital games often are, as argued by Lankoski and Bjork (2015, p.
 28) "too big to be described as whole" - from the required material conditions represented by the platform, to the actualization of a game during gameplay.
-This claim is compatible with approaches to accounts of games analysis methodology that have foregrounded the epistemological over the ontological (e.g. if the perspective we adopt provisionally constructs the object we examine, as discussed in Carr 2019).
-In our teaching, we encourage criticality and reflexivity - repeating that all design (including research design) involves necessary and strategic omissions (Law 2004).
+This claim is compatible with approaches to analysis that foreground the epistemological (i.e. if the strategies we adopt provisionally construct the object we examine, as discussed in Carr 2019).
+In our teaching, we encourage criticality and reflexivity, and propose that all design (including research design) involves necessary and strategic omissions (Law 2004).
 All perspectives are partial, and 'one size' does not fit all.
-We have found that when seeking to disrupt the kinds of assumptions that result in deterministic approaches to both design and analysis, it is useful to ask our students to reflect on the potential distinctions between 'meaning' and 'interpretation'.
-Rather than asking that our students engage in analysis that establishes the 'the meaning of the game' as if it can exist in some stable, authorised form, we are finding ways to encourage our students to consider the option of focusing on the interpretation of the game-as-played; where interpretation is understood as compatible with the ephemeral aspects of the game as experience, with agency where it segues into resistance, with embodied and contextual association, and with the complexity of player subjectivity.
+In our classes, we have found that when seeking to disrupt the kinds of assumptions that result in deterministic approaches to both design and analysis, it is useful to ask our students to reflect on the possible differences between claims about meaning and interpretation.
+This is one way, we would argue, to help prepare students to question the idea that 'the meaning of the game' exists in a stable, authorised form, shaped by the intentions of a designer, undisputed by a compliant player, and 'revealed' by an analyst.
+Playing reflexively and playing together has helped to 'make visible' the messiness and multiplicity of play, and in the process, has helped unsettle lingering assumptions about what games are, and what players do.
+In this presentation we will discuss the kinds of destabilization that we foster in the classroom to support moves towards less deterministic accounts of meaning.
+These approaches help foreground reflexivity, while supporting an engagement with theoretical resources that potentially enrich critical analysis.
+The outcome is fewer generalizations about impact and effects, and more nuanced accounts of the relationships between game design and meaning, play, players and interpretation.